chevere/docs/packages/workflow.md

 );
 ```

-### With Asynchronous jobs
+### With asynchronous jobs

-Use function `async` to create an asynchronous job.
-An asynchronous job runs in parallel, non-blocking.
+Use function `async` to create an asynchronous job, which runs in parallel non-blocking.

 In the example below a Workflow describes an image creation procedure for multiple image sizes.